 When you are done exploring inside the ship, you’ll head back up to the Main Deck.
 This time, you’ll head to the opposite end.
 This is where they have the 9 huge cannons, which makes the ultimate photo spot.

 Apparently, these are the largest guns that have ever been mounted on a U.S. ship.
 And they are massive!
-Each one is 65 feet long and weights about 116 tons.
+Each one is 65 feet long and weighs about 116 tons.

 There are also places where you can maneuver unloaded guns on the ship and see torpedoes.
 This was an area my kids really liked exploring.